ManasPecenek/curator/README.md

 # Curator for Kubernetes
 ------------------------

-## This repository consists of Curator cronjob file and config files which delete certain indeces except ^\.kibana.*$ not to cause Kibana to crash
+## This repository consists of Curator cronjob file and config files which delete certain indeces except ^\.kibana.*$ (in order not to cause Kibana to crash)

 # 1) Deploy Curator as a Cronjob in your cluster